jsulk/CityWeather/README.md

 ## Key Notes
 - The “GooglePlaces” pod did not appear to be written out for friendly use with SwiftUI, so I ended up creating this functionality natively.
+- The "Hourly" call for openweathermap was behind a paywall, so I used the 5 day forecase call instead.
 - In order to fulfill the requirement of working with Cocoapods, I integrated the lottie-ios pod to spice up the Forecast detail screen.

 ## Requirements: